bethylamine/bethylamine.github.io/library/browser-extension/browser-extension.md

 ![image](https://user-images.githubusercontent.com/130214958/235580799-c3f6fd4d-c2ee-49dc-945a-0083fb491148.png)

 ## Installation instructions
+For Chrome, you can install it from the [web store](https://chrome.google.com/webstore/detail/soupcan/hcneafegcikghlbibfmlgadahjfckonj)
+Firefox web store link coming soon

+For the latest version, as it's updated frequently, use the following method:

 Please follow the readme in the [github repository](https://github.com/bethylamine/soupcan).
 The extension is still in beta and is not on any Extension store yet.
 Once you install it, you'll be greeted with a setup page.
 There are two steps in the setup.
 First: sign in with Twitter.
 Second: download the database.
 The setup page will guide you through both.